The Difference Between Aluminum & Stainless Steel Cable Railing Systems

 Aluminum, conversely, is about 2.7 g/m3, making it about 3x lighter than stainless steel.
 Usually, that difference is alleviated by using a thicker walled post in aluminum than stainless steel.
 But that wall thickness is usually only 20%-40% greater than that of stainless steel.
 This ends up meaning that aluminum posts, while having a greater wall thickness than stainless steel, end up being about half the weight.
 This makes our aluminum cable deck railing posts a great cost effective option for any deck.

 Viewrail aluminum posts are 7-8 pounds and stainless steel posts are 18-20 pounds (depending on height and mounting style).
 While a 20 pound post may not sound like it’s too heavy to handle, you’ll definitely notice the difference after handling 30+ of them on a large deck project.
 The fact is, stainless steel is overkill in a lot of scenarios, especially those that don’t receive heavy traffic.
 You can save yourself a lot of strain on the installation by choosing aluminum posts.

 |Metal Weight||2.7 g/m3||8 g/m3|

 |Post Weight||7-8 lbs||18-20 lbs|

 |Linear ft.
 Cost||90$-120$||150$-225$ (dependent on steel option)|

-Stainless steel is far more resistant to corrosion, especially premium alloys like 2205 stainless steel (read more about the corrosion resistance of different stainless steel alloys).
-The high amounts of chromium and molybdenum present in stainless steel as well as lower amounts of carbon make 2205 stainless steel the best solution for a corrosion resistant metal railing.
+The second option is 2205 Stainless Steel.
+This is far more resistant to corrosion than standard steel as it is a premium alloy.
+Read more about the corrosion resistance of 2205 Stainless Steel.
+The high amounts of chromium and molybdenum present in 2205 SS as well as lower amounts of carbon make 2205 stainless steel the best metallic finish solution for a corrosion resistant railing.

 So What’s the Best Metal for Me?